icopy-site/awesome/docs/awesome/awesome-ffmpeg.md

 FFmpeg's official docs are notoriously difficult for beginners to understand due to the scope and complexity of FFmpeg's capabilities.
 With that being said, they're still very useful as a reference.

 - [FFmpeg.org](http://ffmpeg.org) - Where it all starts.
-- [Filters](https://github.com/transitive-bullshit/awesome-ffmpeg/blob/master/https://ffmpeg.org/ffmpeg-filters.html) - Docs for FFmpeg's powerful filter chains (https://github.com/transitive-bullshit/awesome-ffmpeg/blob/master/scaling, cropping, concatenating, merging, etc.).
+- [Filters](https://ffmpeg.org/ffmpeg-filters.html) - Docs for FFmpeg's powerful filter chains (scaling, cropping, concatenating, merging, etc.).
 This is one of my most visited links when working with FFmpeg.
 - [Man page](https://man.cx/ffmpeg) - Official FFmpeg man page.
 - [Wiki & Bug Tracker](https://trac.ffmpeg.org) - Lots of great info on here.
 - [CLI flags](https://github.com/transitive-bullshit/ffmpeg-cli-flags/blob/master/readme.md) - A comprehensive list of all FFmpeg commandline flags.
 Really useful for searching random flags that you come across in the wild.